NeoFahrenheit/streamlink_looper/README.md

 ## Current bugs and problems

  - Reported download speed is inconsistent and it takes too long to update.
- - Sometimes when a stream is checked, the app lags a bit causing the timer for freeze for one or two seconds and causing problems with the formatting of text strings to the log.

 ## TODO

  - Different scheduler for each different livestream websites.
 Set different wait time for each of them.
 They must not conflict with each other.
- - Finish setting up the logic for the Preferences in the Settings window.
- - Add the feature to stop and pause the scheduler.
  - Add the feature to check if a specific streamer is online immediately.

-## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

 ## How to run the app